 Needle Gauge Guide: What Size Needle Do You Need?

 Needle gauge is one of those things that seems confusing until someone explains it clearly.
 The number on a needle refers to its thickness, but it works backwards: higher numbers mean thinner needles.
-A 31G needle is hair-thin and barely noticeable.
-An 18G needle is thick enough to draw viscous oil from a vial.
-Choosing the right gauge matters for comfort, speed, and making sure your medication actually reaches the right tissue layer.
+A 31G or 32G needle is very fine.
+An 18G needle is much wider and is used for some draw or transfer tasks.
+Choosing the right gauge matters for comfort, flow rate, and following the route your prescriber or pharmacist specified.

-This guide covers every common gauge you will encounter for self-injection, what each one is used for, and how to match needle size to your specific medication and injection method.
+This guide covers common gauges used with injection supplies, what each one is used for, and how to match needle size to the route, volume, viscosity, device, and professional instructions for your specific medicine.

 1. How Needle Gauge Works